jgiordano20191/adfdemo/README.md

 End to end deployment of ADF with logging.

-Put on hold, no cloud to finish poc
+Put on hold, no cloud to finish poc; looks like they may have monday

 # TECH